Big-Brother-Pikachu/Paper-Contributions-Analysis/papers/Finding_It:_Weakly-Supervised_Reference-Aware_Visual_Grounding_in_Instructional_Videos.md

 1. They proposed a visually grounded action graph to explicitly capture the latent dependencies between grounding and reference in instructional video.
 2. They proposed a joint framework for reference-aware visual grounding to effectively infer this graph from input video and transcription.
 3. As the dense annotations are hard to acquire, they proposed a new reference-aware multiple instance learning (RA-MIL) method for weakly-supervised learning.

 # Contributions they claim

-1. To formulate the visual grounding task for the video domain.
+1. To formulate the visual grounding in instructional videos task for the video domain.
 2. To present a novel visual grounding model that is both reference-aware and weakly-supervised.
 3. To provide reference-grounding test set annotations for two main instructional video benchmarks.

 # Contributions in my words modified

+1. They proposed a visually grounded action graph to explicitly capture the latent dependencies between grounding and reference in instructional video. **They formulate grounding in videos as optimization of this graph.**
+2. They proposed a joint framework for reference-aware visual grounding to effectively infer this graph from input video and transcription.
+As the dense annotations are hard to acquire, they proposed a new reference-aware multiple instance learning (RA-MIL) method for weakly-supervised learning.
+3. **They provided reference-grounding test set annotations for two main instructional video benchmarks.**